Thinleaf Sunflower Helianthus decapetalus

 - Wildlife Value:

-- Flowers are visited by bees, butterflies other pollinators.
-This is a larval host plant that supports Silvery Checkerspot (Chlosyne nycteis).
-The Silvery Checkerspot has at least 1-2 broods in the north from June-July in the deep south and Texas, they have as many as 3-4 broods from May through September.
+- Bees, butterflies, and other pollinators visit the flowers.
+This is a larval host plant that supports the Silvery Checkerspot (Chlosyne nycteis).
+The Silvery Checkerspot has at least 1-2 broods in the north from June-July; in the deep south and Texas, they have as many as 3-4 broods from May through September.
+It is also the larval host for the Painted Lady.
 Seeds are eaten by game and songbirds.
 Small mammals will browse the leaves.

 -